-A walkover survey of the field in which the proposed waste water treatment works and access road is located was conducted in dry sunny conditions on Thursday 28th June 2018.
+A walkover survey of the field in which the proposed WwTW and access road is located was conducted in dry sunny conditions on Thursday 28th June 2018.
 The location of the field, together the extent of footprint of the proposed works within it, is shown on Figures 01 and 08.